EffectOrientedProgramming/EOPCode/README.md

 ## Compiling

-To compile all the files in the current project:
+To compile all the files in the current project, run the following inside the sbt shell:

 ```
 > compile